sowbyspencer/activity-app-server/README.md

 - Added endpoint to delete user accounts with password validation (`POST /users/:id/delete`).
 - Improved user password update logic (`PUT /users/:id/password`).
 - Enhanced error handling for user-related routes.

+### 2025-06-04

+- Refactored `queries/activities.js` for improved clarity and maintainability.
+- Added `getUnswipedActivities(userId)` to fetch activities a user has not swiped on, including images and all activity details.
+- Ensured both activity queries return images as arrays using `json_agg`.